The monitoring process

-Following the office visit and any validation visits, the Monitor will complete a report that will be issued to the registered company.
+Following each visit, the Monitor will complete a report that will be issued to the registered company.
 The report will provide a summary of the visit, along with a score range (or confirmed score if all validation visits have been conducted) and observations within each section of the Code of Considerate Practice.

 As a company’s registration progresses through the year, the report will include details from the initial office visit and subsequent validation visits, proving a clear audit trail of progress through the registration period.